LIGO-VIRGO constraints on dark matter and leptogenesis triggered by a first order phase transition at high scale: Results and Discussion

 \section{Results and Discussion}

 In order to study the details of the FOPT, we consider the tree level potential $V_{\rm tree}$ mentioned above, one-loop Coleman-Weinberg potential $V_{\rm CW}$\cite{Coleman:1973jx} along with the finite-temperature potential $V_{\rm th}$ \cite{Dolan:1973qd,Quiros:1999jp} such that the full potential is $V_{\rm tot} = V_{\rm tree} + V_{\rm CW} +V_{\rm th}$.
 While calculating the thermal potential we also include the Daisy corrections \cite{Fendley:1987ef,Parwani:1991gq,Arnold:1992rz} which improve the perturbative expansion during the FOPT.
 Out of the two popularly used schemes namely, Parwani method and Arnold-Espinosa method, we use the latter.
+The details of the finite-temperature potential can be found in appendix \ref{appen1}.
 The FOPT proceeds via tunneling, the rate for which is estimated by calculating the bounce solution.
 The bounce action $S_3 (T)$ determines the tunneling rate per unit volume defined as

+where $\mathcal{A}(T)\sim T^4\left( \frac{S_3(T)}{2\pi T}\right)^{3/2}$ and $S_3(T)$ are respectively determined by the dimensional analysis and given by the classical configuration, called bounce.
 The bounce solution can then be obtained by following the prescription given in \cite{Linde:1980tt}.
+The details of this prescription and our calculation are given in appendix \ref{appen3}.
 The nucleation temperature $T_n$ of the FOPT is then calculated by comparing the tunnelling rate to the Hubble expansion rate as

+with ${\bf H}_* \equiv {\bf H}(T=T_n)$.
 The strength of the FOPT is conventionally decided by the order parameter $\phi(T_c) / T_c \equiv v_c/T_c$ with $\phi(T_c)$ being the singlet scalar VEV at critical temperature $T=T_c$ at which the two minima of the potential are degenerate.
 Larger is the order parameter $v_c/T_c >1$, stronger is the FOPT.
 The bounce calculation is done by rewriting the zero temperature one-loop effective potential as \cite{Jinno:2016knw, Iso:2009nw}

 where $t={\rm log}(\phi/\mu)$ with $\mu=M$ being the scale of renormalisation and the function $G(t)$ is given by